The 2011 Plone Conference will be held in San Francisco, CA. For more information, please see the announcement.

 A great Plone conference will offer useful and engaging presentations for a wide variety of attendees.
 As you develop your conference proposal, please pay special attention to:

 - How you will attract new-to-Plone site builders and integrators.

-- How you can reach out to both our "traditional" user segments (nonprofits/NGOs, educational, government, intranets), as well as to emerging customers (e.g., enterprise corporate, publishing sites).
+- How you will reach out to both our "traditional" user segments (nonprofits/NGOs, educational, government, intranets), as well as to emerging customers (e.g., enterprise, corporate, publishing sites).

-- How you can encourage presentations and plan events that are helpful for both programmers and non-programmers.
+- How you will encourage presentations and plan events that are helpful for both programmers and non-programmers.